UCI-GDIM31/class-activities-Ruichen-Ma-Martin/README.md

 ### w5
-my question is how tranform.Translate() this method used? base on professor and classmate answer: I think this method is use to call the component transform and Translate is to add some number in the position part.
+my question is how tranform.Translate() this method used? base on professor and classmate answer: I think this method is use to call the component transform and Translate is to add some number in the position part. activity 2: for the varible we need first is the speed of object moveing. also it need the speed of object turning I think this method is provide by unity like Update(). it must include Update() ND Start()

 ## Open-Source Assets
 ### W1